 7. Once your porridge is ready, turn off the heat, but leave the pan on the warm burner.
 Add in the spices, vanilla, and ghee.
 Stir well and replace the cover, letting it sit for 2 minutes.

 8. Serve into two bowls.
 Add 1 to 2 teaspoons of maple syrup (if using) and a splash of nut milk to each serving.
 Top the porridge with a sprinkle of cinnamon.

 9. Enjoy this tridoshic porridge as an energizing breakfast on a cool fall or winter morning, or enjoy it all year long (I do!)

 This porridge does not keep well as a leftover if you have added the egg whites.
-If you are cooking for one, it will be best to cut the recipe in half, or save half of the porridge in a glass tupperware after the initial 8 minute cooking has been completed, but before adding in the egg whites.
+If you are cooking for one, it will be best to cut the recipe in half, or save half of the porridge in a glass tupperware after the initial 8 to 10 minute cooking has been completed, but before adding in the egg whites.
 You can then reheat your leftovers the following morning and stir in the egg whites (if using) straightaway.
 Stirring frequently, heat on low until the porridge is hot and the egg whites have been cooked thoroughly.